albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

    5 actionable tasks: 5 executed
    ```

-   The `delete()` method can be refactored and the delete operation moved out of it as shown next.
+   The `delete()` method can be refactored and the delete operation moved out of it, as shown next.

    Update file: `src/main/java/demo/boot/JpaContactUsService.java`